shiuly-28/shiuly-28/README.md

 ## 🧑‍💻 About Me

 Hello!
-I'm **Halima Akhter Shiuly** (Sheauly), a dedicated **Frontend Developer** from Bangladesh who is passionate about building high-performance and user-friendly web applications.
+I'm **Halima Akhter Shiuly** (Shiuly), a dedicated **Frontend Developer** from Bangladesh who is passionate about building high-performance and user-friendly web applications.
 I enjoy working with both frontend and backend technologies to deliver complete full-stack solutions that are clean, scalable, and efficient.

 - 🎓 Completed **Master's degree** from **Kishoreganj Government Gurudoyal College**
 - 💡 Continuous learner, currently deepening skills in backend development, security, and deployment strategies